 Beyond the topic level, DataScava provides another level of abstraction, a proprietary method called Weighted Topic Scoring (WTS), to synthesize multiple topics into a cohesive category and score and rank them to determine how well any given document fits into the user-defined category.

 Tailored Topics Taxonomies (TTT)

-DataScava’s Highlighter supports the taxonomy topics refinement effort.
-Unlike NLP, Machine Learning or AI, when you view source data in DataScava, it clearly shows which topic key terms contribute to one or more topic scores because they are highlighted and color-coded to the topics, while those that do not contribute are not.
+DataScava Highlighter supports the taxonomy topics refinement effort.
+Unlike NLP, Machine Learning, or AI, when you view source data in DataScava, it clearly shows which topic key terms contribute to one or more topic scores because they are highlighted and color-coded to the topics, while those that do not contribute are not.
 This is how errors are identified and users improve the accuracy of the DataScava Topics on an ongoing basis.
 Just as businesses evolve, so must ontologies.
 In other systems, end users are often in the dark about why a snippet of input data results in specific output.

 DataScava Indexers use DSLP to generate precise numeric scores that measure the topic key terms frequency in the raw text data.
-These scores do not use NLP functions such as fuzzy search, stemming, stop word removal, POS tagging or lemmatization.
+These scores do not use NLP functions such as fuzzy search, stemming, stop word removal, POS tagging, or lemmatization.
 Only textual data that contains topic key terms gets a score in the topic; textual content that does not mention a topic key term is not indexed.

-Users of Machine Learning or AI often find they do not understand what the system did, or why it did it, and whether it gave the correct results.
+Machine Learning or AI users often find they do not understand what the system did, why it did it, and whether it gave the correct results.
 DataScava doesn’t attempt to create output in a black box hidden internal process — instead, it empowers users to identify any subset of the raw data they’re specifically interested in.
 While intelligent systems replace human effort, DataScava informs and empowers it by providing the logical analytical scaffolding and boundaries to keep the human in control.